Applying For A Canine Assistants Dog

 - Once we receive your application,

-we will contact you within 2 to 4 weeks
+we will contact you within 4 weeks

 to discuss your application and conduct